VitorMarinheiro/RestAssured/README.md

 # RestAssured

-Esse projeto utiliza a API pública [The Cat API - Cats as a Service ](https://thecatapi.com/) para demonstrar como pode ser feita a utilização da biblioteca RestAssured em conjunto com outras Tecnologias como Maven, JUnit e AWS.
+This project uses the public [The Cat API - Cats as a Service ](https://thecatapi.com/) to demonstrate how the RestAssured library can be used together with other Technologies such as Maven, JUnit and AWS.

-## Tecnologias
+## Technologies
 - :hotsprings:	[Java](https://www.java.com/)
 - :video_game:	[REST-assured](https://rest-assured.io/)
 - :space_invader:	[JUnit](https://junit.org/junit5/)